Subjects

 Chair’s Website

-Economic education is becoming increasingly important in an increasingly complex economic world and is essential for acting competently and responsibly in economically shaped life situations (e.g., consumer decisions, investment behavior, career orientation, economic-political engagement).
+The Professorship for Economic Education Research is becoming increasingly important in an increasingly complex economic world and is essential for acting competently and responsibly in economically shaped life situations (e.g., consumer decisions, investment behavior, career orientation, economic-political engagement).
 In Bavaria’s general education schools, the subjects “Economics and Careers” in middle schools and “Economics and Law” in secondary and high schools convey these competencies.
 Our subject-didactic teaching program focuses on the corresponding teacher education programs, linking theoretical foundations with practical applications.
 Digital media offerings support the program, and participant-engaging elements, including at out-of-school learning sites, complement and round off the courses.

 Our research interests include preconceptions, cognitive activation, media and methods, as well as systems thinking.
 Currently, we are also investigating computer games in the domain of economic education.